-Home-related deductions
+Home-related deductions and credits

-Consider these itemized deductions in your tax planning:
+Consider these itemized deductions and

+tax credits in your tax planning:

 Property tax deduction.
 Under the TCJA, through 2025, the property tax deduction is subject to a \$10,000 limit (\$5,000 if you're married filing separately) on combined deductions for state and local taxes (SALT).
 (See page 2 for more details.)